Grandma’s bakestones (Welsh cakes)

 3. Rub in the marge to the flour/sugar mix.
 Drain and add the fruit.

-4. Gradually add the egg/milk, mixing by hand until you have a dough that is firm enough to roll out (I’ve never used up a whole cupful)
+4. Gradually add the egg/milk, mixing by hand until you have a dough that is firm enough to roll out (you may not need it all)

 5. Roll out to just under 1/2 inch thick before cutting out (traditionally with a fluted cutter)